stop feeding koi in New Jersey

 Winter Care: What Happens After Feeding Stops

 During the winter, koi enter a state of torpor, becoming mostly inactive near the pond bottom, where water remains slightly warmer.
 Koi rely on stored body reserves and do not require food during this dormant period.
-To maintain a safe pond environment, keep an area of the pond’s surface ice-free using an aerator or pond de-icer.
-This setup allows for proper oxygen exchange, supporting koi health through the cold months.

 When Can I Start Feeding Koi Again?